Lielstraupe Castle: Architecture

+The northeast wing is adjoined to the east by the 32.4-meter long castle church from the Gothic period.
+For a long time, the castle lords from the von Rosen family were buried in the church.
+This is evidenced by the preserved gravestone of Georg von Rosen, who died in 1590.
+Other gravestones - including more recent ones - are set up in the castle courtyard.
+The church with the high pointed arch windows was formerly three-aisled and had a vaulted interior, but was rebuilt in a modified form after being damaged by a fire.
+Today its nave has a single nave and the vault is only preserved in the choir.
+However, preserved wall pillars and remains of the shield arch still bear witness to the former nave vault.
+The interior includes a painted pulpit from 1739 and stained glass windows in the apse, which were made according to designs by the artist Sigismunds Vidbergs and installed there in 1940/1941.

 Castle Park

 The castle is surrounded by a park with a pond.
 Local and exotic trees such as Jasmine, Abies balsamea are growing in the park.
 In the farthest corner of the park, there is a peculiar separate wood bell tower that was built in 1848.
 The place where the park is now extending in the 14th century since 1374 there was the city of Straupe in accordance with the Riga Law and also being a member of Hanseatic League.
 However in 17th century city was destroyed and was never restored.

 There is also a medieval cemetery in the park, which was the oldest cemetery in the town of Straupe.
 Victims of the plague epidemic of the 16th century has been buried in this cemetery.
 Plague devastated city of Straupe which lost 81.5% of the population and only 794 city inhabitants survived.
 The deceased buried the deceased until 1775, with the exception of the city barons and the city pastor who were buried in the church.
 Now the baron's gravestones can be seen in the church garden.